 Whenever the exact same formula with the same (absolute) references occurs in more than one cell, it is flagged as a duplicated calculation.
 This increases the risk of mistakes in future changes of the spreadsheet.
 For instance, you might forget to adapt either one of the identical formulas.
 When a formula contains neither functions (e.g. SUM or PRODUCT) nor operators (e.g. + and *), identical formulas are not considered a duplicated calculation.

 A formula with too many references to another worksheet makes the formula unreadable, as the values that are relevant for the formula end up being unclear.

 Large chunks of cells that are copied and pasted (almost) unaltered usually indicate a bad design of your spreadsheet model.

 19. Hidden Formulas

 When a cell is formatted to hide its formula in a protected sheet, it is unclear to the user what will happen in the spreadsheet when values, formulas or other parts of the spreadsheet are changed.
-Also, unintentionally ignoring hidden information while working with the spreadsheet might cause problems later on.
+Also, unintentionally ignoring hidden information while working with the spreadsheet might cause problems or mistakes later on.

 20. Hidden Columns or Rows

 Like hidden formulas, hidden columns may obscure the way a spreadsheet works.
 In contrast to hidden formulas, columns can be hidden even when the sheet is not protected.
 As with hidden formulas, hidden information might end up being ignored.

 Like hidden formulas, hidden rows may obscure the way a spreadsheet works.
 And just like columns, rows can be hidden even when the sheet is not protected.
 Again, hiding information could cause problems in the future.